top of page

 Neighbourhood 3

 There isn’t much in Welland as far as other sports options go.
-However, the greater Niagara region does have some.
+The Junior B Welland Jr. Canadiens of the GOJHL play in the winter months.
+The greater Niagara region also has other options.
 The Meridian Centre in St. Catharines is home to the Niagara IceDogs of the OHL and Niagara River Lions of the CEBL.
 Brock University also fields hockey and basketball teams.
 Other attractions include the iconic Horseshoe Falls in Niagara Falls, as well as all of the other tourist attractions in Niagara Falls, and there are plenty of wineries in the region.

 Fans who wish to stay near the park can hit the Travelodge on Niagara Street or head across the Welland River to the Holiday Inn.